Jana Nečasová: 2013 Czech political corruption scandal

 Nečasová was arrested on 13 June 2013, alongside Milan Kovanda – head of the military secret service – when the police raided the Government Office and other locations.
 Nečasová was accused of using the secret service to spy on Nečas' wife, Radka Nečasová, to find information which could be used in divorce proceedings.

 Alongside other political corruption accusations, these revelations led to Nečas resigning his position on 16 June 2013, and the collapse of Nečas' remaining government, though Nečas would marry Nečasová that year, weeks after his divorce.
 Court proceedings would over the following years would see Nečasová acquitted twice, then have the decision overturned by municipal courts.
 She was found guilty of spying in November 2017.

 On 20 January 2023, president Miloš Zeman granted a presidential pardon to Nečasová in case of Military Intelligence.
 Later that June, she was sentenced to two years in prison, four years probation and a ten year ban on working for state administration, as well as a 1.3 million crown fine along with her husband.

+On 24 February 2026, Nečasová and Petr Nečas were divorced.